How will five-week Passport Office strike affect your travel plans?

 What should travellers do?

-Panic about the prospect of long waits could trigger a surge of unnecessary applications and become a self-fulfilling prophecy.
-That happened after Brexit when the UK Government put out inaccurate information on passport expiry rules for travellers to the European Union.
+Panic about the prospect of long waits appears already to have triggered a surge of unnecessary applications and become a self-fulfilling prophecy.

+That also happened after Brexit when the UK Government put out inaccurate information on passport expiry rules for travellers to the European Union.

 The actual tests for British passport holders to the EU and wider Schengen area – including Iceland, Norway and Switzerland – are as follows: